 - How can the characters solve problems and settle their differences?

 - How does reading this story make you feel?

-Emotional skills build children’s and adult’s well-being
+Emotional skills build children’s

 In a family with children, emotions abound.
 Grown-ups should also develop their emotional skills, and for an adult, working on their emotions means recognising and controlling feelings within themselves as well as their children.
 It means also focusing on positive and effective solutions.
 Recognising and accepting their own emotions helps the parent to understand their child.